 - Additionally, cauliflower is a good source of dietary fiber.

-- It also contains some important antioxidants such as beta-carotene, This vitamin is important for healthy eyesight and skin.
+- It also contains some important antioxidants, such as beta-carotene.
+This vitamin is important for healthy eyesight and skin.

 - Manganese, potassium, and magnesium are all minerals found in cauliflower.
 These minerals are important for maintaining bone health, regulating blood pressure, and preventing muscle cramps.

 All of these nutrients are good for dogs and help support their overall health.
+For overall benefits of cauliflower, make sure you read Bioactive Compounds and Antioxidant Activity of White Cauliflower.

 Risks of Feeding Your Dog Cauliflower